kswoll/enmap/Readme.md

 The `.From(...)` clause is responsible for managing the SQL projection, and thus must be fairly simple, such as the aforementioned property reference.
 In contrast, the `.To(...)` method is run in a normal C# context, and thus calling `TimeSpan.FromSeconds(...)` is perfectly valid.

+The final result is that you get to define all these translations in a clean way that fully encapsulates very translations at the precise place where the mapping is declared in the first place.